tabfloater/tabfloater/docs/DEVELOPING.md

 To build the companion, simply run `build.sh` (`build.bat` on Windows).
 This will build the application and also register the native messaging host manifests, required for the browsers to find the Companion.
 You can read about the manifest [here for Chrome](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host-location) and [here for Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#manifest_location).

-You can unregister the manifests with `build.sh --clean`
+You can unregister the manifests with `build.sh --clean`.

 See also `build.sh --help` for more details.